bindestriche/youtubesubsearcher/README.md

 ## Step1 Build a collection of youtube subtitles

-the search scripts expect a collection of srt clean subtitles.
+the search scripts expects a collection of srt clean subtitles.

 ## download the subtitles